Mortgage Insurance in Australia: Everything You Need to Know

 - Home and contents insurance: Protects your property and belongings against damage, theft, natural disasters.
 Annual premium.
 Required by lenders.

 - Life insurance: Pays out a lump sum on death.
-Not specifically for mortgages, but many people take it to ensure their family can pay off the mortgage.
+Not specifically for mortgages, but many people take it to ensure their family will pay off the mortgage.

 How to avoid or reduce LMI